soonann/travel-app-backend/README.md

 # bash - linux
 bash: <command>:command not found
 ```

+## Roadmap

+- [x] Implement Data JPA Models
+- [x] Create Controller, Service & Repository Layers
+- [ ] Implement robust validation
+- [x] Integration with AWS RDS
+- [x] Integration with AWS Cognito API
+- [x] Dockerise the Application
+- [x] Deployment to AWS ECS
+- [x] Configuration of GH Actions for CI/CD to AWS ECS

+Further development for this project has stopped as it has outran its purpose.
+Feel free to clone/fork the project and build ontop of it as your own.

+## Contributors
+* <a href='https://github.com/soonann'>Soon Ann</a>
+* <a href='https://github.com/yaolongt'>Yao Long</a>

+## Contact
+If you encounter any issues, feel free to raise an <a href="https://github.com/soonann/travel-app-backend/issues">issue</a> or email me at <a href="mailto:soonann.dev@gmail.com">soonann.dev@gmail.com</a>

 ## Coffee > Food ☕
 If this project has helped you in anyway, feel free to buy me a coffee!